Zig Zag Street

 ZigZag Street is a 1996 novel written by Australian writer Nick Earls.
 It was Earl's second novel and won the Betty Trask Award in 1998, which it shared with Kiran Desai's Hullaballoo in the Guava Orchard.
 It has been compared with the work of Nick Hornby.

 It was adapted for the stage by Philip Dean in 2004, playing at the La Boite Theatre before touring other cities.

+In Review called it part of "Brisbane’s Holy Trinity of Gen X Lit:... more of a sad-boy novel, eagerly related to by whiney lawyers."

 Plot summary

 Richard Derrington is a 28 year old corporate lawyer in Brisbane struggling to cope after his girlfriend, Anna, has left him.
 He lives on Zig Zag Street in the suburb of Red Hill, Brisbane, Queensland in his grandmother's former home.
 The novel follows his life over a six-week period as he continues to "mess things up", before finding new purpose and new love.

-The novel features a number of Brisbane landmarks, including Broadway On the Mall, Park Road in Milton as well as the eponymous Zig Zag Street (27.4551°S 153.0060°E).
+The novel features a number of Brisbane landmarks, including Broadway On the Mall, Park Road railway station (now known as Boggo Road railway station) in Dutton Park as well as the eponymous Zig Zag Street (27.4551°S 153.0060°E).
 It references British band The Smiths.
 Its reference to Tim Tam biscuits and other Queensland icons has made it a cultural favourite.